 Bowie often had conversations with Lennon about how fame took away parts of their lives.
 In the same interview, Bowie said: "We'd been talking about management, and it kind of came out of that.
 He was telling me, 'You're being shafted by your present manager' (laughs).
 That was basically the line.
 And John was the guy who opened me up to the idea that all management is crap.
 That there's no such thing as good management in rock 'n' roll, and you should try to do it without it.
 It was at John's instigation that I really did without managers, and started getting people in to do specific jobs for me, rather than signing myself away to one guy forever and have him take a piece of everything that I earn.
 Usually, quite a large piece, and have him really not do very much.
 So, if I needed a certain publishing thing done, I'd bring in a person who specialized in that area, and they would, on a one-job basis, work for me and we'd reach the agreed fee.
 And I started to realize that if you're bright, you kind of know you're worth, and if you're creative, you know what you want to do and where you want to go in that way.
 What extra thing is this manager supposed to do for you?
 I suppose in the old days, it was [in a hokey New York voice] 'Get you breaks!' (laughs).
 I don't quite know what managers are supposed to do, even.
 I think if you have even just a modicum of intelligence, you're going to know what it is you are and where you want to go.
 Once you know that, you just bring in specific people for specialist jobs.
 You don't have to end up signing your life away to some fool who's just there kind of grabbing hold of the coattails."

 Bowie's guitarist Carlos Alomar came up with the guitar riff.
 It was based on a song called "Foot Stompin'" by The Flares, which Bowie had been performing on tour.
+"In funk music, what you want to do is put down a lot of holes," Alomar recalled to Mojo magazine of the song's instrumentation, "leaving a little space for someone to be able to dance in.
+Lennon played acoustic guitar and we reversed it and that's the suction sound you hear at the beginning."

 This was Bowie's first big hit in America, and also his first to do better in the US than the UK.
 He had a few UK hits before this, including "Rebel Rebel," "Life On Mars